123456789_123456789_123456789_123456789_123456789_

 The last 3 migrations will be reverted.

-The db:migrate:redo command is a shortcut for doing a rollback and then migrating back up again.
+In some cases where you modify a local migration and would like to rollback that specific migration before migrating back up again, you can use the db:migrate:redo command.
 As with the db:rollback command, you can use the STEP parameter if you need to go more than one version back, for example:

 $ bin/rails db:migrate:redo STEP=3

-Neither of these rails commands do anything you could not do with db:migrate.
-They are there for convenience, since you do not need to explicitly specify the version to migrate to.
+NOTE: You could get the same result using db:migrate.
+However, these are there for convenience so that you do not need to explicitly specify the version to migrate to.

 The bin/rails db:setup command will create the database, load the schema, and initialize it with the seed data.